KaiqueMCR/NFTs-page/Readme.md

 <br><br>
 I tried to use SMACSS for the very first time in the project, i liked so much, it's organized and ease maintence.
 <br><br>
-I also included some lazy loading and animation features, to make it more enjoyable for the client.
+I also included some lazy loading and animation features, to make it more enjoyable for the client (changed to lib scrollreveal).

 ## Stack used